SujithLakshmanan/IIT-Elite-Placement-Decline-Analysis-Dashboard/README.md

 **IIT & ELITE INSTITUTIONS PLACEMENT DECLINE DASHBOARD (2019-2024)**

-This is the final, human-written README, tailored to emphasize your advanced work in **Prompt Engineering and LLM-driven Data Generation** alongside your analytical and rapid prototyping skills.

-##  Project README: IIT & Elite Placement Decline Dashboard (2019-2024)

 ###  Project Overview and Goal

 This project is a high-impact, interactive 6-tab dashboard designed to conduct a deep and diagnostic analysis of the **sharp decline in campus placements** experienced by elite Indian institutions for the 2024 graduating class.